 This spectacular city in the Scottish Highlands is located on the country’s northeast coastline and is known as the region’s cultural capital.
 A must-visit for anyone who’s beguiled by the beauty of Scotland’s culture and rich history.
 Staying at the exclusive Aldourie Castle is highly recommended, and here are 5 things you won’t want to miss if you visit this magical seaside city soon.

-This incredible coastal fort was created by George II as the ultimate defence against further Jacobite unrest following the 1746 defeat at Culloden.
-And it is known for its outstanding garrison buildings, artillery defences and cannons, plus its unique collection of arms, pikes and swords.
+This incredible coastal fort was created by George II as the ultimate defense against further Jacobite unrest following the 1746 defeat at Culloden.
+And it is known for its outstanding garrison buildings, artillery defenses and cannons, plus its unique collection of arms, pikes and swords.
 A great day out for all ages.

 One of the best ways to explore the loch in a day is by boat and there are a number of cruises you can take, giving you a chance to discover this stunning stretch of water from north to south.

 The rugged Fortrose Beach is a sand and shingle beach that is far from your everyday commercial seaside resort.
 If you want a quiet beach with unobstructed views or a chance to spot dolphins, make sure you add this to your Inverness bucket list.

 The Highland town of Fortrose is also worth exploring and is great for walking around.
 Just a short drive or bus ride from the city, and definitely worth it for that Black Isle panorama.

 If you want to soak up some of this Scottish culture, be sure to book tickets for a show or two at the Eden Court Theatre.
 This is the biggest arts center in the Whole of Scotland – with everything from opera, popular music, classical concerts, ballet and modern dance to theatrical performances and cinema screenings.
 So whether you fancy a movie or a musical, the Eden Court Theatre has something for everyone.